Combating financial crime

 Measures to Prevent Loss from Counterfeit or Stolen ATM Cards

 IC cards have been introduced to prevent harm due to cash card forgery and theft.
 To prevent peeping, rearview mirrors have been installed, and ATM screens have been equipped with polarized film and provided with reminder displays about password management.
-In addition, Bank of Tokyo-Mitsubishi UFJ has introduced biometric authentication to verify user identity.
+In addition, MUFG Bank has introduced biometric authentication to verify user identity.

 Security Measures for Internet Banking Service